awsdocs/aws-proton-user-guide/doc_source/ag-env-update.md

 1. Review the pull request that was sent by AWS Proton\.
    + If you approve the request, provisioning is in progress\.
    + If you reject the request, the environment creation is cancelled\.
-   + If the pull request times out, environment creation is not complete\.
+   + If the pull request times out, environment creation isn't complete\.

 1. Provide provisioning status to AWS Proton\.